Line chart race – an overview

 What is it for?

-Use this template to visualize the changing fortunes of people or groups in competition with each other, like political candidates or football teams.
-Choose between two modes: “Scores”, a line chart which plots the data’s raw values, and “Ranks”, a bump chart which plots rankings.
+Use this template to visualize the change in people's earnings or groups in competition with each other, like political candidates or football teams.
+Choose between two modes: Scores, a line chart that plots the data’s raw values, and Ranks, a bump chart that plots rankings.

 How to get started